BTx123/Recipes/appetizers/scallion-pancakes.md

 ### Serving

-1. Serve immediately with dipping sauce.
+1. Serve immediately with dipping sauce on the side.

 ## Adjustments